itspiyush3451/AWT-Practical/README.md

 2. Navigate to specific practical folders based on the topic you're studying

-3. Follow the instructions in each practical's README file
+3. Follow the instructions in practical's README file

 4. Experiment with the code and make modifications to deepen your understanding